qaware/amos2023ss03-qachat/local_build_wiki_draft.md

 pip install -r ./requirements.txt
 ````

-Repeat the same process for the "QAChat\QA_Bot" and "QAChat\Slack_Bot" folders.

-When running the DataProcessing there can be a problem, that it can not find the needed spacy packages.
+When running the Processor there can be a problem, that it can not find the needed spacy packages.
 It will be
 something like can not find package de_name_name_sm.
 To fix this download the needed models.
 Therefore, after installing
 the requirements run the following commands: